-Within five minutes of discovering wildfires, Agriculture and Forestry (AAF) Forestry Division has a mandate to report all fires to the respective fire centres within the province.
+Agriculture, Forestry and Rural Economic Development has a mandate to report all fires within five minutes of detection to the respective fire centres in the province.

 To achieve this, the Wildfire Management Branch uses a variety of planned and unplanned detection agents: